VinceLukban/Exploring-National-Parks/README.md

 ![This is a initial screenshot.](newHomepage.png)

+# Update Overview:
+> [!NOTE]
+> must run **npm install react-twitter-feed** to install the Twitter package.
+## Park Safety (new feature)
+This page displays some safety guidelines when roaming any of the national parks.
+It also displays Temple University's Twitter feed.

 # Website Overview
 The web application is intended for a wide range of people accomodating for a range of technical abilities as well.
 ## Home Page